gbenga007/SP22-Lab3/README.md

 # Lab 3: Constructing Singly Linked Lists using C++ Classes
 For your lab this week, you will be constructing a singly linked list using a C++ class.
 This lab will serve as a soft introduction to programming in C++.
 Your task is to implement something similar to what you did for Lab2 (perhaps even simpler, since it'll be a singly linked list instead of a doubly linked list) however, you will be using a C++ class object for your linked list nodes.
+You will also be performing File I/O for the reading in the data for your linked list nodes.

 # Preliminaries